ganeti/ganeti/man/gnt-cluster.rst

 operations that modify the configuration.

-The ``--verify-ssh-clutter`` option checks if more than one SSH key for the same 'user@hostname' pair exists in the 'authorizied_keys' file.
+The ``--verify-ssh-clutter`` option checks if more than one SSH key for the same 'user@hostname' pair exists in the 'authorized_keys' file.
 This is only checked for hostnames of nodes which belong to the cluster.
 This check is optional, because there might be other systems manipulating the 'authorized_keys' files, which would cause too many false positives